 Take some classes.
 Get your licenses.
 Find your passions.
 Work with a mentor.

 No matter what, make sure you’re investing the time and effort into getting your beauty career going.
-The next step?

 What Should Go on My Cosmetology Resume?

-You get to brag about yourself and show your future employers or mentors exactly what kind of back-breaking work you’ve been putting into your career.
+This is the fun part—the part where you get to brag about yourself and show your future employers or mentors exactly what kind of back-breaking work you’ve been putting into your career.

 Let’s Talk about Schoolin’